Our Executive Team:

 Ayesha is particularly passionate about Meri Toksave for two main reasons.
 Firstly, because of the role Meri Toksave plays in activating and engaging young people as agents for change in Papua New Guinea and Australia.
 Secondly, because of the work Meri Toksave does to address gender-based violence.
 Through her work with Meri Toksave, Ayesha is humbled and honored to work with some of the brightest young minds in Australia and Papua New Guinea to bring about social change.

-Tasman Bain, 24 years old, is the Co-Founder and Deputy Director of Meri Toksave.
-He is passionate about gender equality, human rights, and youth empowerment and has 7 years experience across NGOs, social enterprise, and the public sector.
+Tasman Bain is the Co-Founder and Deputy Director of Meri Toksave.
+He is passionate about gender equality, human rights, and youth empowerment and has 8 years experience across NGOs and the public service.
 Driven by a sense of justice and service, he was recognised as a Queensland State Finalist for the 2016 Young Australian of the Year Award, a 2016 National Youth Week Champion, and World Economic Forum Global Shaper.

-He is concurrently the Chair of the Queensland Youth Advisory Committee of the Australian Red Cross, a Local Pathways Fellow of the United Nations Sustainable Development Solutions Network, a Fellow of the Resolution Project, a senior debating coach at a leading girls high school, and the Co-Founder of the UQ International Development Society.
+He is Chair of the Queensland Youth Advisory Committee of the Australian Red Cross, a Pacific Focal Point for Humanitarian Affairs of the UN Major Group for Children and Youth, a Fellow of the Resolution Project, a senior debating coach at a leading girls high school, and a victim services officer at the Queensland Department of Justice and Attorney-General.
 A key professional highlight for Tasman was serving as a human rights adviser at the Australian Mission to the United Nations in New York during the SDG Summit and 70th Session of the UNGA in 2015.
 He is also studying a Bachelor of Arts (Anthropology) and a Bachelor of Social Science (Development) at the University of Queensland and recently completed the Excellence in Leadership Program at the University of Melbourne Business School.

 Tasman first visited Papua New Guinea when he was 16 years old in 2009 to hike the Kokoda Track and participate in a community development project with highland villages.
 Since then he has been passionate about Papua New Guinea and is privileged to be working with Ayesha, Courtney, the brilliant Meri Toksave team, and a range of courageous and important PNG organisations and communities to end to gender-based violence.